bradleysigma/tirules/questions.md

 - Can players transact during the benediction phase?
 - If so, are the normal agenda phase transaction rules in place (one transaction between each pair of players per edict, no need to be neighbours), or are they modified in some way?

+### Faction Technologies
+- If a player has both _Wavelength_ and _Antimatter_, and they have ships in an entropic scar, are they able to spend one strategy token for two command tokens at the start of the status phase?

 ### Splices
 - Say a player does not have _Wavelength_ and/or _Antimatter_, and they participate in a splice.
 When it comes to them, there are no more cards left to splice.
 Can they choose to refund their splice costs, or does the ability to gain _Wavelength_ and/or _Antimatter_ prevent this?
 - If there are zero cards in a splice deck, and a player attempts to initiate a splice with a strategy card, do they get anything refunded e.g. by readying their strategy card?